-Module convenors: Dr Marta Celati and Dr Maria Pavlova
+Module convenors: Dr Maria Pavlova and Prof. David Lines

 Although the course will inevitably include references to book history and production as a context, the focus will be on deciphering and transcribing various kinds of hands (or, in the case of print, fonts).
 A solid grasp of Italian (at least intermediate level) is required.
-The course will largely rely on homework transcription exercises, to be discussed in class along with other texts.
+Postgraduate students are especially welcome, but the course is also open to researchers who wish to develop their facility with original Italian sources.
+The course – which is open to both Warwick and external participants – will largely rely on homework transcription exercises, to be discussed in class along with other texts.
 The module will culminate in an informal test.

 The course will have its first class in the week of 5 October and will finish in the week of 7 December.
 It will meet (via Microsoft Teams) for approximately 1.5 hours a week, with a break expected in the week of 9 November.
 The timetable will be agreed with the participants.
 Students not enrolled in the Renaissance Centre pay £25 per course at the beginning of term.

 This course does not carry any credits, but participants who pass the end-of-term test will be eligible to receive a certificate attesting that they have completed the course successfully.

 Places are limited.
 To apply to join this class, please complete (by 8 September) the application form here (we expect to inform applicants about the availability of a place by 11 September).
 If you have specific queries about the course content, please contact Dr Pavlova (Maria.Pavlova@warwick.ac.uk).
 For other queries, contact the Centre administrator on firstname.lastname@example.org